 Salisbury Ski Club — The Salisbury Ski Club meets on the second Tuesday of each month from September through March.
 For more information, call (302) 542-9400, or visit their site at www.salisburyskiclub.com.

 Fit for Christ — “Fit for Christ” exercise classes are held at Mariner’s Bethel United Methodist Church in Ocean View.
 (New attendees should call the day before to confirm.)
 The classes include “Tuning Up the Temple” on Mondays, Wednesdays and Fridays from 9 to 10:15 a.m.
 (These are session-based, so call Carol at (302) 829-8759 to find the details.)
 There are also Zumba classes on Mondays at 4:30 p.m., with instructor Shantel Willey, for $4 per class drop-in fee.
-In addition, there will be yoga at 5:15 p.m. each Wednesday with Tina Bunting, and Thursdays at 9 a.m. with Pat Wood, with a $5 drop-in fee.
-Yoga will also be offered on Saturdays at 10 a.m., and on Tuesdays at 6 p.m., both taught by Erin McHale.
+In addition, there will be yoga at 5:15 p.m. each Wednesday with Heather Murphy, with a $5 drop-in fee.
+Yoga will also be offered on Tuesdays at 6 p.m. and Thursdays at 9 a.m., taught by Trish Huxley-Cohen.
 All classes are open to the community, and all are welcome.

 CPR classes — The American Heart Association will offer CPR/AED, BLS and First Aid courses on Mondays and some Wednesdays, at 10 a.m., 5 p.m. and 5:30 p.m.
 For more information, visit www.cprdelaware.com.